apparatus/Kafkaesque/README.md

     *   minBytes - the minimum bytes that should be available before returning, if unspecified defaults to 50 bytes

 ## Support
-I really hope that this code is useful, please feel free to get in touch if you need help or support: @pelger
+Hope that this code is useful, please feel free to get in touch if you need help or support: @pelger